DanWoodrich/INSTINCT/README.md

 INSTINCT [pipeline or job name] [project name] [parameter file name]
 ```

+Now also supports
+INSTINCT [pipeline or job name] [gcs uri to .nt file]

 ## About ##

 INSTINCT is a command-line application, built to leverage the pipeline framework of [Luigi](https://github.com/spotify/luigi) to make acoustic signal detection workflows